Classical Electrodynamics of Extended Bodies: Solutions to Equations of Motion

-Due to the more complicated nature of our equations in curved space-time, we'll only treat the $k_e>0$, spherically symmetric, time-independent case, using coordinates, $(t,r,\theta,\phi)$.
+We'll restrict ourselves to spherically symmetric, time-independent situations, using coordinates, $(t,r,\theta,\phi)$.
 In this case, $\vec{J}$ is zero.
-Also, near the center of any spherical charge distribution, the electric field limits to one power of $r$ greater than the lowest power of $r$ in $\rho$ (see Gauss' law).
-Therefore, for a small enough distribution, the contribution to the stress-energy tensor from the electric field is negligible compared to the contribution from $\rho$: near the origin, for a spherically symmetric static charged object, we may make the approximation that $\epsilon=P=\frac{k_e}{2}\rho^2$.
+Also, near the center of any spherical charge distribution with finite charge, the radial component of the electric field limits to one power of $r$ greater than the lowest power of $r$ in $\rho$ (see Gauss' law).
+Therefore, for a small enough distribution (or close enough to its center), the contribution to the stress-energy tensor from the $T_{\rm EM}^{\mu\nu}$ is negligible compared to the contribution from $T_J^{\mu\nu}$.
+Thus near the origin, for a spherically symmetric static charged object, the stress-energy tensor may be approximated as that of a perfect fluid with the relationship between the energy density, $\epsilon$, and pressure, $P$, as $\epsilon=P\approx\frac{k_J}{2}\rho^2$ (its equation of state).

-The Tolman V solution with $n=1$ and $R\rightarrow\infty$\cite{tolman1939} is the spherically symmetric solution for the case of $\epsilon=P$; the energy and pressure of that solution is
+The ``Tolman V'' solution with $n=1$ and $R\rightarrow\infty$\cite{tolman1939} is the spherically symmetric solution for the case of $\epsilon=P$.
+The energy and pressure of that solution is

 which makes the charge density